Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 GTN Korea Seoul BranchReceive before departureThose coming to Japan via Korea

-When Is the Best Season to Visit?
+When Is the Best Time to Visit?

 Best season to visit Japan

-Cherry Blossom Season (Late March – Early April)
+Cherry Blossom Season (Late March–Early April)

-Autumn Foliage Season (Mid-October – Late November)
+Autumn Foliage Season (Mid-October–Late November)

-Off-Season (January–February, June)
+Off-Season Travel (January–February and June)

 Major Events Calendar

-MayGolden Week, Aoi MatsuriNationwide, Kyoto
+MayGolden Week, Aoi FestivalNationwide; Kyoto

-AugustObon, Awa Odori, Nebuta MatsuriNationwide, Tokushima, Aomori
+AugustObon, Awa Odori Festival, Nebuta FestivalNationwide; Tokushima; Aomori

 SeptemberSilver WeekNationwide

-DecemberChristmas, Year-end preparationsNationwide
+DecemberChristmas, New Year preparationsNationwide

 Preparing for a trip to Japan